msalemor/kubecluster/README.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-### Join knode1 to the cluster
+## Join knode1 to the cluster

-You can now join knode1 (and other machines) by running the following command:
+You can now join knode1 (and other nodes) by running the following command:

 ```
 # You should have gotther the actual token when you ran kubeadm init on the step above
 sudo kubeadm join 10.0.2.100:6443 --token 06tl4c.oqn35jzecidg0r0m --discovery-token-ca-cert-hash sha256:c40f5fa0aba6ba311efcdb0e8cb637ae0eb8ce27b7a03d47be6d966142f2204c
 ```

-### Deploy a Pod Network
+## Deploy a Pod Network

 Deploy a Pod Network through the master node.
 A pod network is a medium of communication between the nodes of a network.
 In this tutorial, we are deploying a Flannel pod network on our cluster through the following command: